Projects

 Survivors of intimate partner violence (IPV) commonly sustain physical injuries to the head, neck, and face.
 As a result of increased trauma to these areas, survivors are at a greater risk of experiencing brain injuries; specifically traumatic brain injury (TBI), which is caused by external force to the head, neck, or face, and hypoxic-ischemic brain injury (HIBI), which is caused by non-fatal strangulation.
 These injuries cause damage to the brain and disrupt its normal functioning, resulting in a range of physical, emotional, and cognitive difficulties.
 Because of these difficulties, survivors impacted by brain injuries can face challenges when accessing, navigating, and participating in the family court system.
 For instance, survivors suffering from unrecognized or undiagnosed brain injuries can exhibit behaviors in family court that undermine their credibility.
 If a brain injury is known, it can also be weaponized against survivors during custody and access proceedings to paint them as an unfit parent.
 This webinar focused on the intersection of IPV and brain injury, and the subsequent challenges these injuries present for survivors in the family court system including issues surrounding participation in the court process, establishing causal evidence of IPV-related brain injury, and the absence of trauma-informed legal practices.

-Substance Use Coercion and IPV Survivors in Family Court (February 8, 2023)
+Substance Use Coercion and IPV Survivors in Family Cour(February, 2023)

 Many survivors of intimate partner violence (IPV) experience substance use coercion, which occurs when abusers attempt to control survivors through tactics related to substance use.
 Common tactics include forcing survivors to use substances, preventing survivors from accessing treatment programs, and purposefully sabotaging the recovery process.
 This webinar provides an overview on the issue of substance use coercion and its impact on survivors of IPV.
 It also discusses the intersection of substance use coercion and the family court system for survivors of IPV, including the prevalence of the issue amongst litigants in both the Canadian and American family court systems, how family court personnel can best address the issue, and promising practices for supporting survivors impacted by the issue in the family court system.